Bay Windows vs Bow WindowsPosted on March 22, 2018

 Similarities Between Bay Windows and Bow Windows

 The added depth that both of these windows create will provide an attractive focal point both inside your home and out!
+This is just one of the reasons they are a popular window choice for several rooms and are even popular kitchen window styles.

 Provide Additional Space